The OpenID Connect standards and how they can be enabled by the Curity Identity Server.

 Standards & Conformance

-Curity is always actively working on adding support for newer parts of the OpenID Connect framework.
-If you're missing a spec or have questions contact us for more details.
+Curity is always actively working on supporting newer parts of the OpenID Connect framework.
+If you're missing a specification or have questions contact us for more details.

 Jacob Ideskog